-IMP3 promotes cell tumor growth, proliferation, survival and tumor cell invasiveness in vitro, through the control of the translation or turnover of various candidate target genes, including IGF2, CD44, HMGA2, and MMP9.18-20 In our study we aimed to evaluate the expression of IMP3 in different thyroid lesions and to evaluate its usefulness as a diagnostic marker in differentiating benign and malignant thyroid lesions and its possible prognostic role in malignant thyroid lesions.
+IMP3 promotes tumor cell growth, proliferation, survival and tumor cell invasiveness in vitro, through the control of the translation or turnover of various candidate target genes, including IGF2, CD44, HMGA2, and MMP9 [17,19].
+In our study we aimed to evaluate the expression of IMP3 in different thyroid lesions and to evaluate its usefulness as a diagnostic marker in differentiating benign and malignant thyroid lesions and its possible prognostic role in malignant thyroid lesions.

-In present study IMP3 expression significantly increased gradually from apparently normal thyroid tissue (100% negative expression) to non-neoplastic lesions (17.6% positivity), to benign neoplasms (26.7% positivity) to be the highest in malignant neoplasms (94% positivity) (P value <0.01).
-Our finding were compatible with the results of other series in literature evaluating the expression of IMP3 in thyroid lesions.21-24 This indicates that IMP3 may be implicated in thyroid carcinogensis initiating malignant by transformation and proliferation of transformed cells.
-Also, we demonstrated that IMP3 is a useful marker for differenting benign from malignant thyroid lesions, with 96% sensitivity and 78.1% specificity for malignant lesions.
+In present study IMP3 expression significantly increased gradually from apparently normal thyroid tissue (100% negative expression) to non-neoplastic lesions (17.6% positivity), to benign neoplasms (26.7% positivity) to be the highest in malignant neoplasms (94% positivity) (P < 0.01).
+Our finding were compatible with the results of other series in literature evaluating the expression of IMP3 in thyroid lesions [20, 23].
+This indicates that IMP3 may be implicated in thyroid carcinogensis initiating malignant by transformation and proliferation of transformed cells.
+Also, we demonstated that IMP3 is a useful marker for differenting benign from malignant thyroid lesions, with 96% sensitivity and 78.1% specificity for malignant lesions.

-In the studied 7 cases of hashimoto thyroiditis, 6 cases (85.7%) were negative for

-IMP3 expression and only 1 case (14.3%) was positive (++).
-This is consistent with the work of Jin et al. $(2015)^{25}$, who observed positive expression for IMP3 in 50% of HT cases.
+In the studied 7 cases of hashimoto thyroiditis, 6 cases (85.7%) were negative for IMP3 expression and only 1 case (14.3%) was positive (++).
+This is consistent with the work of Jin et al. [24], who observed positive expression for IMP3 in 50% of HT cases.

 In hyperplastic nodules, 8 cases (80%) were negative for IMP3 expression and only 2 cases (20%) were positive (+ & +++).
-This is in agreement with the results of El-Shorbagy et al. (2015)23 and Kulaçoğlu and Erkılınç (2015)24, who demonstrated positive staining for IMP3 in 25% and 50% of their studied HN, respectively.
+This is in agreement with the results of El-Shorbagy et al. [22] and Kulaçoğlu and Erkılınç [23], who demonstrated positive staining for IMP3 in 25% and 50% of their studied HN, respectively.

-In contrast, Slosar et al. $(2009)^{21}$ found complete negative IMP3 staining in HT and HN cases.
+In contrast, Slosar et al. [20] found complete negative IMP3 staining in HT and HN cases.
 This can be explained by technical variation and different antibodies clones used.

-From these results, it was demonstrated that pre-existing benign thyroid disease is one of the risk factors for development of thyroid malignancy.
-In line with this statement, $(2017)^{26}$ Paiva studied Resende de association between HT and thyroid cancer in 64,628 patients, and demonstrated a high association between HT and thyroid cancer, mostly PTC.
-Also it can be demonstrated that thyroid is a site for hyperplasia-neoplasia sequence as it is now evident that clonal proliferations occur in some HN and can various markers of malignant express follicular derived thyroid tumours such as

-PPAR, RET19 and activating RAS mutations.^{27, 28}
+From these results. it was demonstrated that pre-existing benign thyroid disease is one of the risk factors for development of thyroid malignancy.
+In line with this statement, Resende de Paiva et al. [25] studied association between HT and thyroid cancer in 64,628 patients, and demonstrated a high association between HT and thyroid cancer, mostly PTC.
+Also it can be demonstrated that thyroid is a site for hyperplasia-neoplasia sequence as it is now evident that clonal proliferations occur in some HN and can express various markers of malignant follicular derived thyroid tumours such as PPAR, RET19 and activating RAS mutations [26,27].

-In studied 15 cases of FTA, 11 cases (73.3%) were negative and 4 cases (26.7%) were positive for IMP3.
-Close to our results Jin et al. (2010)22 and El-Shorbagy et al. (2015)23, also observed positive staining in 11.1% and 25% of FTA cases, respectively, while Slosar et al., (2009)22, found complete negativity for IMP3 staining in FTAs, which disagree with our findings.

-Positive expression for IMP3 in FTA confirms the biological relationship between FTA and FTC as FTA shares FTC in the same genetic alteration (e.g. chromosomal abnormalities, activating RAS mutations, and PAX8/PPARG rearrangements).29 variant of papillary carcinoma and follicular carcinoma (38% & 69%, respectively), which is compatible with our findings.
+In studied 15 cases of FTA, 11 cases (73.3%) were negative and 4 cases (26.7%)were positive for IMP3.
+Close to our results Jin et al. [21] and El-Shorbagy et al. [22], also observed positive staining in 11.1% and 25% of FTA cases, respectively, while Slosar et al. [20], found complete negativity for IMP3 staining in FTAs, which disagree with our findings.
+Positive expression for IMP3 in FTA confirms the biological relationship between FTA and FTC as FTA shares FTC in the same genetic alteration (e.g. chromosomal abnormalities, activating PAX8/PPARG RAS mutations, and rearrangements) [28].